devitrylouis/music_genre_recognition/Readme.md

 ### TODO

-* Extract Deep Featurs from Audio files directly
+* Extract Deep Featurs from Audio files directly and also from Audio spectrograms
 * Perform Cross Validation and HyperParameter Optimization with better strategies
 * What else?
 Keep thinking!